progmaticltd/homebox/README.md

 Although this is experimental and subject to reorganisation, there is a preseed folder, that contains a [Debian preseed file](https://wiki.debian.org/DebianInstaller/Preseed) for a fully automatic installation of a bare Debian.
 I will document and focus more on these features later.

-I am planning to create an automatic installer with a fully encrypted disk [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup).
-I might also include the Ansible scripts as well.
+I am actually working ona an automatic installer with a fully encrypted disk [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup).

 ### Configure your remote system for root access